 - You can also track recent routes taken by your kid

 - By setting up geofences in a Family1st GPS tracking for car device, you could find out if your teenager is leaving or visiting any specific area

-While some argue that a small sized vehicle helps teenagers have better control over the car, others argue that bigger vehicles render more stability and protection against crashes.
+While some argue that a small-sized vehicle helps teenagers have better control over the car, others argue that bigger vehicles render more stability and protection against crashes.
 However, this point could be a debate forever.

-It is wise to hand your teenager a car with less horsepower as young blood would be more susceptible to driving at high speed and indulging races.
+It is wise to hand your teenager a car with less horsepower as young blood would be more susceptible to driving at high speed and indulging in races.
 Although a Family1st GPS device can help you keep a tab on the speed factor, prevention is always better than cure.
-Ensure your child safety with a Family1st car tracking system.
+Ensure your child’s safety with a Family1st car tracking system.

 For any assistance on installing a GPS tracker in your teenager’s vehicle, visit us at Family1st